Seeking value primarily in developed markets worldwide

 Portfolio Attribution

 The Portfolio outperformed the Index during the month, due primarily to stock selection.
-Portfolio holdings in the banks, technology hardware & equipment, and capital goods industry groups contributed to relative performance.
-Holdings in the household & personal products and consumer durables & apparel industry groups, along with an underweight position in the semiconductors & semi equipment industry group, offset some of the outperformance compared to the Index.
-The top contributor to return was jet engine manufacturer, Rolls-Royce Holdings Plc (United Kingdom).
-Other notable contributors included electronic equipment manufacturer, Samsung Electronics Co., Ltd. (South Korea), and global financial services giant, Citigroup, Inc. (United States).
-The largest detractor was multinational luxury conglomerate, Kering SA (France).
-Additional notable detractors included household & personal care products company, Reckitt Benckiser Group (United Kingdom), and electronic components manufacturer, Murata Manufacturing Co.
-Ltd. (Japan).
+Portfolio holdings in the software & services, technology hardware & equipment, and semiconductors & semi equipment industry groups contributed to relative performance.
+Holdings in the capital goods, utilities, and pharmaceuticals & biotechnology industry groups offset some of the outperformance compared to the Index.
+The top contributor to return was design-to-distribution business process services technology company, TD SYNNEX Corp.
+(United States).
+Other notable contributors included global financial services giant, Citigroup, Inc. (United States), and banking & financial services company, Barclays PLC (United Kingdom).
+The largest detractor was rolling stock, signaling, and services provider for the rail industry, Alstom SA (France).
+Additional notable detractors included power utility, PG&E Corp.
+(United States), and paints & coatings producer, Akzo Nobel (Netherlands).

 Quarterly Investment Outlook